Dynamical Evolution of Planetary Systems: Evolution of planetary systems under external perturbations

-As the disk disappears, the magnetic cavity is likely to expand because the balance between the magnetic torque and the viscous torque { (that sets the disk's truncation) occurs farther and farther from the star as the disk's density is reduced} (Ferreira and Pelletier, 1995; Armitage, 2010).
-Liu et al. (2017) considered the effects that the expansion of the magnetic cavity has on a system of resonant super-Earths near the disk's inner edge.
+As the disk disappears, the \hbindex{magnetic cavity} is likely to expand because the balance between the magnetic torque and the viscous torque (that sets the disk's truncation) occurs farther and farther from the star as the disk's density is reduced \citep{Ferreira1995,Armitage2020}. \citet{Liu2017} considered the effects that the expansion of the magnetic cavity has on a system of resonant super-Earths near the disk's inner edge.
 They find that if the expansion of the cavity is slow enough and the disk beyond the cavity is still massive enough compared to the planets, the planet at the disk's edge remains locked with the edge and migrates outwards with it as the cavity expands.
-Eventually, the inner planet does not manage to follow the radial motion of the disk's edge and it { ends up} in the cavity, where its migration stops.
-The receding edge can then entrain outwards for a while the second planet and so forth.
+Eventually, the inner planet can no longer follow the radial motion of the disk's edge and ends up in the cavity, where its migration stops.
+The receding edge can then entrain the second planet outwards for a while, and so forth.
 The result is that the planets are extracted from their original resonance and deposited on quasi-circular and co-planar orbits with wider and non-resonant orbital periods.
-If this can explain the lack of preference for resonant ratios seen in the Kepler data, this process alone cannot fully explain the data: for instance, the fraction of stars with multiple transiting planets would be too large because of the coplanar geometry of the final planetary systems (Izidoro et al., 2017).
-However, as planets departure from their original resonance, they can cross new resonances which can excite their orbital eccentricities enough to trigger orbital instabilities, as in the case of the Nice model (Tsiganis et al., 2005; Morbidelli et al., 2007).
+Even if this can explain the lack of preference for resonant ratios seen in the Kepler data, this process alone cannot fully explain the data: for instance, the fraction of stars with multiple transiting planets would be too large because of the coplanar geometry of the final planetary systems \citep{Izidoro2017}.
+However, as planets depart from their original resonance, they can cross new resonances which can excite their orbital eccentricities enough to trigger orbital instabilities \citep{Liu2022}.
 How frequently an instability can occur in this process has not been quantified.
+In the case of the TRAPPIST-1 system, this process can explain through a quiescent migration the high-order 8:5 -- 5:3 resonances observed in the inner system, starting from an originally more compact 3:2 chain \citep{Pichierri2024}.